edk2-docs/edk-ii-package-maintainer-guidelines/chapter1.md

 ### PACKAGE_GUID value
 This value shall be changed when a non-backward compatible change is made to the DEC file or content declared in the DEC has been modified.

+There are many tools available to create new GUID values.
+There is a Web site where a GUID can be generated:  http://www.guidgen.com.
+Also, Microsoft Visual Studio also has a GUID generator.

 **Rationale**

 Tools may use the GUID value (along with the ```PACKAGE_VERSION```) to determine whether non-backward compatible changes have been made to the package.
 This may also be used by design rule checking tools.